 Secondary Uses of Playing Cards

 Since their first appearance as printed artefacts, surplus or defective proof sheets of playing cards were re-used as stiffening material inside book covers.
-Some of the earliest playing cards have survived in this manner, having been discovered when the book cover needed repair (see example).
+Some of the earliest playing cards have survived in this manner, having been discovered when the book cover needed repair.
 Sixteenth century miniatures were usually painted in body colour on playing cards or on vellum.
-More recently, the unprinted backs of playing cards have led people to use them for secondary purposes such as memorandum slips, bibliographic index cards, for declarations of love, rendezvous notes, credit notes and as pass slips.
+More recently, the unprinted backs of playing cards have led people to use them for secondary purposes such as memorandum slips, bibliographic index cards, for declarations of love, rendezvous notes, credit notes, pass slips or emergency money►

 When the French in Canada were short of gold coins, they used the backs of playing cards as emergency money.
 Even such things as the tallying of compulsory labour were marked on playing cards.
 Some card backs have been found containing miniature oil paintings, or hand-drawn musical notes in some cases amounting to several vocal parts divided between several cards.

 In the eighteenth century Voltaire, having unsuccessfully called on an absent friend, sur une carte à jouer très sale wrote crossly: M. de Voltaire est venu quatre fois.
 Because playing cards could be conveniently carried upon the person, and did not crumple like ordinary notepaper, they were found to be handy for jotting down messages, a necessary improvement on the garbled verbal messages of illiterate eighteenth century servants.

 In 1749 a playing card was used as an invitation to a ball, and in 1765 playing cards were used as admission cards to the classes at the University of Pennsylvania.